Khánh Ly

-Khánh Ly (born as Nguyễn Thị Lệ Mai; 6 March 1945 in Hanoi) is a Vietnamese-American singer.
+Khánh Ly (born as Nguyễn Thị Lệ Mai; 6 March 1945) is a Vietnamese-American singer.
 She performed many songs written by Vietnamese composer Trịnh Công Sơn and rose to fame in the 1960s.
 She married South Vietnam journalist Nguyễn Hoàng Đoan in 1975.

 Life and career

 Early life

 Khánh Ly was born to a traditional family and grew up in Hanoi.
+Before moving to South Vietnam, her family lives at Hàng Bông Street.
 As a child, she would fall asleep to her father's soothing voice.
 His serenades planted a love for music inside her, which grew stronger every day against her family's wishes.
 In 1954, at 9, she entered a small contest in the city of Hanoi singing "Thơ Ngây"; she did not win.

 By 1956, she accompanied her mother to the southern regions of Vietnam.
 At the end of that very same year, she secretly entered a children's talent-search contest produced by Radio France Asie (Đài Phát-thanh Pháp-Á), at Norodom Stage in Saigon.
 Mai traveled to the contest by sneaking into the back of transport trucks and hitching a ride from Đà Lạt City to Saigon.
 She won second prize singing Pham Duy's famous song, "Ngày Trở Về".
 Mai lost to child-star Quốc Thắng who would also later become an iconic figure in the music world.
 She was only 11.

 1962–1966: Debut

 Mai's musical career did not officially begin until she debuted at Club Anh Vũ on 43 Bùi Viện Street in Saigon when she was only 17 (1962).
 At this point, she adopted the stage name Khánh Ly, a combination of Khánh Kỵ and Yêu Ly, both are characters from Chronicles of the Eastern Zhou Kingdoms, her favorite novel.
 By the end of 1962, she relocated to Đà Lạt and stayed there for four years performing at various clubs and resorts.
 Night after night, she serenaded lovers, tourists, and the youths of Vietnam.

 On a rainy night in 1964, she met Trịnh Công Sơn (TCS), at that time a young composer and a teacher at a school in Bảo Lộc.
 They became fast friends.
-Fascinated by her seductive voice, Trinh had asked her on several occasions to accompany him in his performances in Saigon.
+Fascinated by her voice, Trinh had asked her on several occasions to accompany him in his performances in Saigon.
 Still in love with the romantic hills of Da Lat, she declined.